rmarx/holblocking-blogpost/README.md

 ![server HTTP/1.1 multiplexing for script.js and style.css](https://github.com/rmarx/holblocking-blogpost/raw/master/images/3_H1_2files_multiplexed.png)
 *Figure 3: server HTTP/1.1 multiplexing for `script.js` and `style.css`*

-The main problem here is that HTTP/1.1 is a purely textual protocol that only appends headers to the front.
+The main problem here is that HTTP/1.1 is a purely textual protocol that only appends headers to the front of the payload.
 It does nothing further to differentiate individual (chunks of) resources from one another.
-As such, in Figure 3, the browser starts parsing the headers for `script.js` and expects 1000 bytes of response body (the Content-Length).
-It however only receives 450 JS bytes (the first JS chunk) and then starts reading the headers for `style.css`.
-It ends up interpreting the CSS headers and the first CSS chunk as part of the JS, as the file contents and headers for both files are just plaintext.
+Let's illustrate this with an example of what would happen if we tried it anyway.
+In Figure 3, the browser starts parsing the headers for `script.js` and expects 1000 bytes of payload to follow (the Content-Length).
+It however only receives 450 JS bytes (the first chunk) and then starts reading the headers for `style.css`.
+It ends up interpreting the CSS headers and the first CSS chunk as part of the JS, as the payloads and headers for both files are just plaintext.
 Making matters worse, it stops after reading 1000 bytes, ending up somewhere halfway through the second `script.js` chunk.
 At this point, it doesn't see valid new headers and has to drop the rest of TCP packet 3.
-The browser then passes this weird text blob to the JS parser, which fails because it's not valid JavaScript:
+The browser then passes what it thinks is `script.js` to the JS parser, which fails because it's not valid JavaScript:

 ```
 function first() { return "hello"; }